Policy update

 Debit and credit are very common for transactions in Europe, though for some small purchases, cash is still common as well.

 The euro (€).
-The euro is the official currency of the Netherlands, including the popular city of Amsterdam.
-Before the euro, the Netherlands used the Dutch guilder as their national currency.
+The euro is the official currency of the Netherlands, which includes popular cities like Amsterdam.

 Digital payment methods like Apple Pay and Google Wallet are very common in the Netherlands, as well as credit and debit cards.
 You should have no problem getting around.